 "The fact that we are here and that I speak not these words is an attempt to break that silence and bridge some of those differences between us, for it is not difference which immobilizes us, but silence.
 And there are so many silences to be broken.."

 ~ Audre Lorde

-The Envisioning Queer Justice Collaborative is a digital platform that seeks to disrupt punitive and exclusionary conceptions of justice, and uplift people in the Queer community who envision justice as healing, creation, and transformation.
+The Envisioning Queer Justice Collaborative is an online resource hub that seeks to disrupt punitive and exclusionary conceptions of justice, and uplift people in the Queer community who envision justice as healing, creation, and transformation.

 Through research, storytelling, and content curation/creation, we offered resources for people to learn and apply their knowledge in their own community context.

 Starting 2021, EQJC will be updated periodically with articles, book recommendations, and writing managed by the Curation Fellow.

 We are not a nonprofit 501(c)3 organization or service provider.